Conical limit points and the Cannon-Thurston map: Injective, non-conical limit points

 \begin{theoremC} Suppose a hyperbolic group $G$ acts on a compact metrizable space $Z$ as a non-elementary convergence group without accidental parabolics, and suppose that there exists a non-injective Cannon--Thurston map $i \colon \partial G \to Z$.
 Then there exists a non-conical limit point $z \in Z$ with $|i^{-1}(z)| = 1$. \end{theoremC}

 Suppose that $G$ is a hyperbolic group acting as a non-elementary convergence group on $Z$ as in the statement of the theorem, from which it follows that $G$ is also non-elementary.
 Fix a finite generating set $\mathcal S$ for $G$, such that $\mathcal S=\mathcal S^{-1}$, and let $X$ be the Cayley graph of $G$ with respect to $\mathcal S$, endowed with the usual geodesic metric in which every edge has length $1$.
 Then $X$ is $\delta$--hyperbolic for some $\delta > 0$.
 We denote the length of a geodesic segment $\sigma$ in $X$ as $\vert \sigma \vert$.
-There exists $r > 0$ and $D > 0$ (which we assume to be integers for convenience) such that any $r$--local geodesic in $X$ is quasi-geodesic (with constants depending only on $r$ and $\delta$), and so that the Hausdorff distance between an $r$--local geodesic and the geodesic with the same endpoints is at most $D$; see e.g.~\cite[Part III, Chapter 1]{BridHae}.
+Recall that for $r>0$ an \emph{$r$--local geodesic} in $X$ is a path $\alpha$ parameterized by arclength such that every subsegment of $\alpha$ of length $r$ is a geodesic.
+There exist integers $r > 0$ and $D > 0$ such that any $r$--local geodesic in $X$ is quasi-geodesic (with constants depending only on $r$ and $\delta$), and such that the Hausdorff distance between an $r$--local geodesic and the geodesic with the same endpoints is at most $D$; see e.g.~\cite[Part III, Chapter 1]{BridHae}.

 Given an algebraic lamination $L \subset \partial^2 G$, define the {\em geodesic realization of $L$ with respect to $\mathcal S$}, denoted $\mathcal L$, as the set of all $\ell \subset X$ such that there exist $x,y\in \partial G$ with $(x,y) \in L$ such that $\ell$ is a bi-infinite geodesic in $X$ from $x$ to $y$.